-Diabetic ketoacidosis is a serious complication of diabetes.
-It occurs when your body produces high levels of blood acids called ketones.
-This happens when your body doesn't have enough insulin.
+Diabetic ketoacidosis (DKA) is a serious complication of diabetes that occurs when your body produces high levels of acids called ketones in the blood.

 If you have diabetes, learn the warning signs of diabetic ketoacidosis and know when to seek emergency care (below).

 |Contact your doctor or diabetes nurse without delay if:|

 What is diabetic ketoacidosis?